Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 Classification can be based on different criteria:
 - programming modes
   - One Time Programmable OTP (fuse and antifuse)
-    The lines are always connected and the programming step burns some connections and maintein only the one that are needed (opposite for antifuse)
+    The lines are always connected and the programming step burns some connections and maintain only the one that are needed (opposite for antifuse).
   - Reprogrammable (EEPROM)
     Non disruptive connections based on a floating gate.
-The idea is to place/remove charge from the floating gate to create/destroy a channel
+The idea is to place/remove charge from the floating gate to create/destroy a channel.
   - Reprogrammable and reconfigurable (SRAM, Flash)
-    Allows to reprogram the system while it is running (reconfigurable)
+    Allows to reprogram the system while it is running (reconfigurable).
 - connections
   - global connection
     Can be shared by may components on the device --> long delays and low flexibility
   - local connection
     Shared among few elements --> less delay, more flexible routing although more complex
   - hierarchical connection
   - other e.g. programmable switch matrix